kcanys/RayCasting/README.md

 # RayCasting
-Ray casting using SFML with FPS counter
+Ray casting using SFML,
+Setup SFML for yourself, and for FPS counter you have to include font file.